My breasts spring and squirt milk all over the place!

 My breasts spring and squirt milk all over the place! – ideas

-1) Use a nursing cover if you’re breastfeeding—it will keep your baby’s head warm as well as protect your clothes from getting soaked.
+1) Use a nursing cover if breastfeeding: it will keep your baby’s head warm and protect your clothes from getting soaked.

-2) Wear layers so you can remove them easily when you start leaking (and put them back on again once you’ve stopped).
-It might seem like a hassle, but trust me: it beats having wet clothes in between you and your baby!
+2) Wear layers to remove them easily when you start leaking (and put them back on again once you’ve stopped).
+It might seem like a hassle, but trust me, it beats having wet clothes between you and your baby!

 3) Pack an extra shirt or two in your diaper bag so you have something dry when it happens again later that day (or week).